heartshare/MT4/Ch-9_Telegram與EA整合/README.md

 # MT4-Telegram-API-Bot
-MT4-Telegram-API-Bot is a Bot that communicates with Telegram, and copy all trades from one MT4 terminal to Telegram Groups or channel - it delivers Trade Signal Alert From MT4 Terminal to Telegram, EMail, or the notification terminal Please Refer https://github.com/sholafalana/MT5-MT4-Telegram-API-Bot/tree/master
+MT4-Telegram-API-Bot is a Bot that communicates with Telegram, and copy all trades from one MT4 terminal to Telegram Groups or channel - it delivers Trade Signal Alert From MT4 Terminal to Telegram, EMail, or the notification terminal.
+Please Refer https://github.com/sholafalana/MT5-MT4-Telegram-API-Bot/tree/master
 # TODO
 * Search for a bot on telegram with name "@BotFather".
 We will find it through the search engine.
 After adding it to the list of contacts,